freeglobetrekker/fud.zone/index.md

 ### Today's FUD

 + 01/29/2024 Still up 3X from 2 months ago, not bad not bad, but wen moon?
+Is RH going to pump us again?

 + 01/18/2024 We pamped so hard now, we down again.
 Is Richard Heart a scammer?